iggy-rs/iggy-docs/docs/iggy.md

 sidebar_position: 1
 ---

-Welcome to [Iggy.rs](https://iggy.rs) documentation, which is currently under active development.
+Welcome to [Iggy.rs](https://iggy.rs) documentation, which is under an active development.

 Check the [introduction](/introduction/about) to get the grasp of the fundamental concepts.